mozmeao/basket/docs/index.rst

 --------------------

 A Python web service, basket, provides an API for all of our subscribing needs.
-Basket interfaces into whatever email provider we are using, currently Salesforce Marketing Cloud (formerly ExactTarget).
+Basket interfaces into whatever email provider we are using, currently ConTact Management System (CTMS) (formerly Salesforce Marketing Cloud, formerly ExactTarget).

 Contents
 --------